Skip to content Skip to footer

 Funding the HSe4Metrics platform is an investment in the nation’s human capital—one that will strengthen the U.S. economy and empower all families and individuals, from the most privileged to the most marginalized.

-The creation of the U.S. Department of Education (DOE) should have been a turning point—an opportunity to fulfill President John F. Kennedy’s vision of ensuring that all students are placed on a path more likely to succeed, including the disenfranchised.
+The creation of the U.S. Department of Education (DOE) should have been a turning point—an opportunity to fulfill President John F. Kennedy’s vision of ensuring that all students, including the disenfranchised, are placed on a path more likely to succeed.

 Instead, the DOE became an administrative body rather than a performance-focused engine of change.
-It managed programs, generated a paperwork bureaucracy, and spent billions—without producing measurable, multipoint, year-over-year gains in K–12 student performance.
+It managed programs, generated layers of paperwork bureaucracy, and spent billions—without producing measurable, multi-point, year-over-year gains in K–12 student performance.

-In fact, the DOE produced no meaningful improvement at all.
+In fact, in terms of national K–12 student performance, the DOE produced no meaningful improvement at all.

 The good news: the HSe4Metrics platform, in the hands of a bipartisan Congress and a forward-thinking president, can remake the nation’s K–12 student performance.